ngohainnam/ngohainnam/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Hai Nam (Kent).
 I am a Computer Science student majoring in Artificial Intelligence in Swinburne University of Technology.
 <br>
-I have uploaded contents from units that I have studied and some of my personal projects that I feel it would be really interesting.
+I have uploaded most of contents from units that I have studied and some of my personal projects that I feel it would be really interesting.
 <br>
 ### Diploma GPA: 4.0/4.0
 ### Bachelor GPA : N/A